simonwangao/Pickle_Gomoku_Agent/README.md

 # Gomoku
-The Gomoku (Five in a Row) agent for the project of Artificial Intelligence (DATA130008.01) @ Fudan University
+The Gomoku (Five in a Row) agent __Pickle__ for the project of Artificial Intelligence (DATA130008.01) @Fudan University

+Pickle is based on threat space search, which is a rather string searching algorithm.
 Support [Gomocup](http://gomocup.org) protocol.

 Using Pyinstaller to get the exe package: